IO-I/Pong-1972/README.md

 ## Additional Features

-This implementation of Pong includes several additional features:
+This implementation of Pong includes additional features:

 - Difficulty setting: You can choose between Easy, Medium, and Hard difficulty levels.

 - Win screen: When a player wins the game, a win screen will appear to announce the winner.

-- Screenline effect: The game screen has a screenline effect to simulate the look of an old monitor.